Who wouldn’t want to know a few new frugal hacks to save money?

 You name it, there is a generic or store’s own brand to basically match the big brand name you know so well.

 Buying generic can save you a lot of money every month and every year.
-It’s where many frugal people find their biggest savings.
+It’s where many frugal people find their biggest grocery list savings.

 One of my best frugal hacks at the grocery store is to not only drop down to the generic brand or store brand.
 But to keep dropping down to the value brand.